-An international competition The Cybathlon is organised by ETH Zurich for disabled athletes.
+An international competition The Cybathlon is organized by ETH Zurich for disabled athletes.
 This will be the first international professional competition of its kind using,

 - brain-computer interfaces,

 - and brain-computer interfaces.

 Ahead of the Games, BBC Click takes a look at Team Imperial – a team of students and staff from Imperial College London.

 Team Imperial proposes to enter into four of the race categories.

 - The powered exoskeleton race,

 These first bionic Olympics are a way to bring together experts, students, and users of assistive technologies to forge a unique experience and deliver new technology.

 BBC Click talks to Dr. Ian Radcliffe on Sunday morning at 9:30 on 102.5 FM in Phuket.